• Skip to primary navigation

 Parmesan cheese with an egg and other ingredients

-• Mix flour, grated Parmesan cheese, and 2 tablespoons of toasted sesame seeds in a large mixing bowl.
-Be sure to get all the lumps out of the Parmesan cheese.
+• Mix flour, grated Parmesan cheese, and toasted sesame seeds in a large bowl.

 mixing soy flour with Parmesan